Making housing more affordable

 NSW’s population is expected to grow by more than 100,000 every year.
 By 2036, an extra 2.1 million residents will need somewhere to live.

 How are we tracking?

 There have been over 65,000 housing completions in NSW over the 12 months to June 2018.
-With the number of commencements also rising steadily since 2012, we are on track to reach approximately 4000 completions ahead of the target rate into 2020-21.
+With the number of commencements also rising steadily since 2012, we are now ahead of the 2021 target.